ParticipaPY/politic-bots/README.md

 # Politic Bots

-Politic Bots is a side-project that started within the research project [ParticipaPY](http://participa.org.py/), which aims at designing and implementing solutions to generate spaces of civic participation through technology.
+Politic Bots is a side-project that started within the research project [ParticipaPY](http://participa.org.py/) of the Catholic University "Nuestra Señora de la Asunción", which aims at designing and implementing solutions to generate spaces of civic participation through technology.

 Motivated by the series of journalist investigations (e.g., [How a Russian 'troll soldier' stirred anger after the Westminster attack](https://www.theguardian.com/uk-news/2017/nov/14/how-a-russian-troll-soldier-stirred-anger-after-the-westminster-attack),